 Let’s face it — it’s hard to make a washer and dryer look nice.
 Unless you have the space for a big, fancy laundry room and the budget for some very high-end appliances, those awkward and box-like machines you throw your clothes into all the time rarely look outstanding in any situation.
 The solution?
 Cover them up as best you can.
 Here are a few ideas you may want to consider not just for the laundry, but anywhere else you might store your washer and dryer too.

 Cabinets can fully hide your washer and dryer in any kitchen or laundry room so that they’re completely out of sight.
 Unfortunately, remodeling your cabinetry to fit your appliances can be both costly and time consuming.
 It’s well worth it, though, if you can’t stand looking at those things.
-Check out these gorgeous custom cabinet examples from Lacquered Life and HomeTalk.
+Check out these gorgeous washer and dryer cabinet enclosures from Lacquered Life and HomeTalk.

 Here’s one that looks like cabinets on the outside and opens up to reveal virtually a full-sized closet with a laundry station and built-in storage on the inside of the doors.

 Stylish Sliding Doors To Hide Your Washer and Dryer

 Cabinets may be both stylish and functional, but so are sliding doors!
 Barn doors, in particular, will certainly bring an interesting look to your home if you can use them with a sizeable closet or storage area.
 Have a look at these beautiful barn doors featured on The Kitchn and Tidbits and Wine.

 Another sliding door example here takes a different approach with custom-built boxes that fit the washer and dryer.
 Perfect if you don’t have anywhere to install barn doors!

 The Versatility of Closet Space